 “The group at this conference is fairly uniform… A nonprofessional would find this whole meeting very mysterious.
 The discussion is very abstract; it is full of insiders’ language; people break into hysterical laughter for incomprehensible reasons.
 There are also some people here who are more directly concerned with practical matters.
 There are even more such people out in the streets of Edgartown, and those are people who could not care less about rational expectations or even about irrational expectations or identifying restrictions, whatever those words mean… I would like to assure the practical people in this room and also the ones out in the streets of Edgartown that although the battles that are fought in conferences like this appear to be fought with antique pop guns, the bullets are real and they may soon be fired at you by the Federal Reserve.”
 (Solow 1978: 203)

 “In principle, there is no reason why expectations about future inflation cannot be changed dramatically overnight.
 All that is needed is some gesture, some conviction, some promise, perhaps something slipped into the water supply.
 I drift into sarcasm, but only because sometimes the Reagan Administration’s representatives seem to adopt that line: it hardly matters what we do – if only you will believe us, your belief will make itself come true.”
 (Solow 1982: 23)

 — Solow, Robert M. 1966.
 “Comments.”
-Pp. 62-66 in Guidelines: Informal Controls and the Market Place, eds.
-George P. Shultz and Robert Z. Aliber.
-Chicago: University of Chicago.
+Pp. 62-66 in Guidelines: Informal Controls and the Market Place, edited by George Shultz and Robert Aliber.
+University of Chicago Press.

 — Solow, Robert.
 1978.
 “Summery and Evaluation.”
 Pp. 203-9 in After the Phillips Curve: Persistence of High Inflation and High Unemployment; Proceedings of a Conference Held at Edgartown, Mass.
 Federal Reserve Bank of Boston.